 Boating and the Environment

-How boaters operate and maintain their vessels can significantly affect the health of lakes, rivers, and coastal waters.
+How boaters operate and maintain their vessels can significantly affect the environment while boating.
 It is a boater’s legal responsibility to help protect Washington waters and aquatic wildlife.

 Operate and Maintain Your Vessel Responsibly

-- Take it slow.
-Proceed slowly in shallow areas to avoid disrupting the environment.
+- When boating, proceed slowly in shallow areas to avoid disrupting the environment.
 Stirring up sediment affects the natural life cycle of plants and animals.

 - Watch your wake.
 Boat wakes erode shorelines and damage habitat.